TheComputerM/awesome-svelte/README.md

 - [Elder.js](https://elderguide.com/tech/elderjs/) - Opinionated static site generator and web framework for Svelte built with SEO in mind.
 - [Routify](https://routify.dev/) - Routes for Svelte, automated by your file structure.
 - [JungleJS](https://www.junglejs.org/) - The Jamstack framework for Svelte with GraphQL.
+- [BlueSpruce.js](https://bluesprucejs.com/) - An open-source freamework built for complex apps using Svelte.

 ## Dev Tools